cameronbourke/react-native-cp-update-button/README.md

 ## Releasing Updates
 One of best parts about `react-native-cp-update-button` is that it does not require any new tooling, you can just use the `code-push cli` like you normally would to push updates to your React Native app.
 This is where you are able to set a `promptMessage` for this specific release, which will be used by the `<UpdateAppButton />` component.
 You can do this by giving a value for the `--description` option in the cli.
 Check out the docs on [releasing with `CodePush`](https://github.com/Microsoft/react-native-code-push#releasing-updates) for more detail.

-If a value for `promptMessage` was passed to `<UpdateAppButton />` as a prop in the application, it will only be used if no value for `--description` was added when releasing the update.
+If a value for `promptMessage` was passed to `<UpdateAppButton />` as a prop in the application, it will only be used if no value for `--description` was set when releasing the update.

 #### Example Deployment
 Say you are happy with `v1.3.0`, you tag it (hopefully) and are about to release it using CodePush like you normally would.
 The only difference is now you will need to add the `--description` option and pass it a value.